-The old advertisement above appeared in the National Cooper's Journal in July 1908.
+The old advertisements above appeared in the National Cooper's Journal in 1905 and 1908.

 Known as "The Barrel Factory" to Old First Ward locals, the City of Buffalo granted private railroad rights along Tecumseh St. to Quaker City Cooperage Co. in 1903, with the Erie Railroad connecting to the company tracks.

 The newspaper clipping below lists this railroad grant, and is from the Buffalo, NY Courier in 1904.
 You can also download the entire 2-page newspaper spread further below!

 The 115-year-old factory's red bricks were made onsite during the building's construction at its Old First Ward location near the historic Buffalo River and its signature grain elevators.

 The company manufactured for many decades wooden slack barrels for grain, malt, flour, fruit, and other commodities.
 At its height, a whopping 4,000-6,000 barrels a day were made there.
 Wooden barrels were the cardboard boxes, plastic bags, & shipping containers of this period.
 Indicative of the Buffalo area's strong Great Lakes maritime, transportation, and industrial heritage, grain and other bulk materials were shipped from the mid-west via the Great Lakes to Buffalo where quite often these were put into barrels, and then frequently shipped further east via the Erie Canal, and later also the railroads.